skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Initiate/Week3.md

 Team size, skills, availability, and motivation are the building blocks to creating your very own dream team.
 Always keep in mind that a project manager does not just select dream teams, they create dream teams through collaboration under great leadership.

+## Roles
+__Stakeholders__
+* Primary - directly affected by the outcome of the project.
+* Secondary - indirectly affected by the outcome of the project.

+__Sponsors__, another primary stakeholder, VIP, critical to communicate with, CEO could also be the project sponsor.

+__Team mambers__, considered primary stakeholders.

+__User__, considered primary stakeholders.

+__Project Manager__, considered primary stakeholders.